ncail/noaa-lighthouse-problem/README.md

     - `is_strict`: Specifies if the threshold is exclusive (strict) or inclusive.

 - **Offset correction parameters**
     - `number_of_intervals`: The number of intervals required for a discrepancy to persist for it to be identified as an offset.
-This is used to determine temporal and vertical offset corrections, and is unrelated to the filtering by duration process.
+This is used to determine temporal and vertical offset corrections, and is unrelated to the filter by duration process.

 ### Configuration values